Prompt, context, and memory

 Prompt/template extraction catalog

-Prompt template catalog now enumerates the long prompt/template-like literals extracted from cli.js.
+Prompt template catalog now enumerates the long prompt/template-like literals extracted from cli.renamed.js.
 It groups matched surfaces into system/context/memory, tool descriptions and guards, slash-command or agent files, task/subagent prompts, MCP/plugin/hook prompts, security/permission prompts, structured-output prompts, and embedded SDK docs/skills.

 The catalog records source anchors, byte offsets, hashes, and short previews for every matched candidate.
 It intentionally distinguishes static extraction from runtime prompt rendering: mode selection, settings, tool availability, MCP/plugin state, agent configuration, and template interpolation still decide which fragments are assembled for a specific session.